DeanLeong/sql-intro-lesson/readme.md

 1. Fields should *always* be lowercase
 2. SQL _keywords_ SHOULD ALWAYS BE IN CAPS
 2. Never name a field `id`; always correlate it to the table name (e.g. `student_id`).
-3. Always check your company's style guide, or follow the convention; never create your own style.
+3. Always follow the SQL convention, or check your company's style guide; never create your own style.

 ```sql
 CREATE TABLE instructors (